Dental Bridges – North Andover, MA

 Your teeth work in unison to maintain their position and overall functionality.
 Therefore, when any of them are absent, it affects the entire set.
-For situations where three or more teeth are missing consecutively, Dr. Beliveau has the perfect solution: the placement of a fixed bridge.
+For situations where three or more teeth are missing consecutively, Dr. Beliveau has the perfect solution: dental bridges in our North Andover, MA dental office.
 Not only will it restore your functionality, but it will also leave you with a beautiful smile.

 What is a Fixed Bridge?

 A fixed bridge is a relatively fast yet effective solution to the loss of three or more consecutive teeth.
 The procedure, which typically takes only a few weeks to complete, consists of the placement of a single fixture that holds three or more tooth-colored porcelain crowns.

 It’s held in place by the adjacent teeth acting as abutments (anchors).
 To prepare them, Dr. Beliveau will remove a thin layer of enamel to ensure the best fit.
 Then using dental cement, the bridge will be secured in place.

 Am I a Good Candidate for a Fixed Bridge?

 The fixed bridge option is especially attractive to patients who’re looking for a non-invasive form of restoration, and it also accommodates those who’ve suffered from bone degeneration due to prolonged tooth loss.

 The path to having your missing teeth restored starts by visiting your dentist in North Andover for an examination and consultation.
 While you’re there, the dental bridge procedure will be explained in detail so you can make an educated decision.